kubilaycaglayan/star-fall/README.md

 >I don't like enemies, for that reason I wanted to make the game race against the time.
 To achieve this, I got some inspiration from an old game 'Icy Tower'.
 In that game the objective was to go as high as possible.
 Since I want to draw myself a frame, I kept my camera static.
 Which means the perspective is not changing.
 To make the game has an objective I put limitations like disappearing platforms and the game is ending if you fall down.

 #### Level Design
 >Also created a leveling system in which the time cycle of the platform moves faster as the level goes high.
-And levels depends on the stars collected.
-In every 100 points the game levels up, until 20.
+And level depends on the stars collected.
+For every 100 points the game levels up, until 20.
 Which is a very fastly changing environment.

 #### Assets Needed
-> To achieve these objectives I collected the assets like the ground, background, star, a sprite sheet and I selected one of my improvisational guitar recordings as background music haha sorry for that. 😊
+> To achieve these objectives I have collected the assets like the ground, background, star, a sprite sheet and I selected one of my improvisational guitar recordings as background music haha sorry for that. 😊

 #### Technical
 > To understand Phaser better and to overcome technical blockers quickly, I visited Phasers website and skim documentation.

+#### Development Stage
+> Once I have my final decisions about the design I want to create I started to develop it.

+> I have started with the randomizer methods.
+Which is taking coordinates of the current ground and spits out a random coordinate in the frame, possible to jump & land on it.

+> Then I created the code blocks that are responsible from the ground and star creation.
+Also, anytime an object created in these two factory functions, they ar eimmediately attached with a countdown which will destroy them soon.
+This timer mechanism also attached with the level.
+As the level goes up the destroy times getting shorter.

+> I used a template for my character, to animate it and move it.
+I wanted to add 2 more mechanics to the template which are "super jump" and "pass-through" explained well above.

+> Every player has a default name 'Guest Player".
+Since I like convention, you don't have to do anything to submit your score.
+You only can change your nick name if you want.
+After every game, the responsible code block automatically submits the score.
+You can check high scores from the main menu by clicking scores.

  <p id='tests'></p>